 We advise checking with your airline about restrictions on taking a pushchair, buggy or baby car seat onto your flight.

 What if I need to take medicines or medical equipment with me?

 You’re allowed to take the medicines with you that you need to sustain you for your flight, plus a reasonable amount to cover any delays.
 Anything else should go in your hold baggage.
 Liquid, aerosol or gel medicines in containers of 100ml or less must be placed inside a clear bag.
 Liquid, aerosol or gel medicines over 100ml must be carried separately, together with supporting documentary proof of authenticity, such as a prescription label or letter from your doctor.

 For prescription medicines, either the passenger’s name should be printed on the label or the passenger should have a note from a medical practitioner naming the passenger and stating that the individual requires the medicine in question.
 A passenger should not be carrying medicines for other persons.

 Even though there is no limit on the amount of medicine you can take through security, it will go through additional security screening.
 You’ll be asked to prove that you need the medicine.

-If you need to bring things like insulin and needles, or asthma inhalers, you are able to do so, but only the amount you need for your flight (put the rest in your hold baggage).
-Again, you will be asked to prove that you need it.
+If you need to bring things like insulin and needles, or asthma inhalers, you are able to do so, but you will need a prescription if it is in liquid form.